thecem/octopus_germany/README.md

   - `current_start`: Start time of the current dispatch
   - `current_end`: End time of the current dispatch
   - `devices`: List of connected devices
-  - `products`: Details about your energy products
-  - `malo_number`: Your electricity meter point number
-  - `melo_number`: Your electricity meter number
-  - `meter`: Information about your meter
   - `current_state`: Current state of your smart charging device

 ### Switches